InfoPO: Information-Driven Policy Optimization for User-Centric Agents: Related Works

 \paragraph{Agentic reinforcement learning.} Reinforcement learning has become a broadly applicable approach to improve LLM agents' decision-making across diverse tasks.
 Multi-turn credit assignment is studied via hierarchical and collaborative training~\citep{zhou2024archer,zhou2025sweet}, and grounded tool use and information seeking are induced with RL across search, clarification, and tool actions~\citep{jin2025search,zhao2025mua,acikgoz2025speakrl,ruan2026aorchestraautomatingsubagentcreation}; analyses of long-rollout dynamics further identify instability and motivate stabilization~\citep{wang2025ragen}.
 Optimization has shifted toward RLVR-style designs for long, high-variance trajectories: group-relative methods and refinements~\citep{shao2024deepseekmath,feng2025group}, sequence/length-normalized stabilization~\citep{zheng2025group,zhao2025geometric}, training efficiency~\citep{yu2025dapo, sheng2025espo}, and variants relaxing strict group synchronization~\citep{xu2025single}.
 For tool interaction, ARPO/AEPO handle post-tool uncertainty with entropy-aware rollout and update stabilization \citep{dong2025agentic1, dong2025agentic2}; for multi-reward settings, GDPO decouples normalization \citep{liu2026gdpo} and ARIA aggregates rewards by intention \citep{yang2025aria}.
-InfoPO proposes a turn-level information advantage for credit assignment in user-centric multi-turn interaction, avoiding task-specific dense shaping or fully trained process reward models.
+IGPO~\citep{wang2026information} defines information gain as answer-conditioned belief improvement, whereas InfoPO measures feedback-conditioned changes in the agent’s future action distribution through a masked-feedback counterfactual.
+This turn-level information advantage for credit assignment in user-centric multi-turn interaction.

 \paragraph{Reward Shaping in RL.} Reward shaping is a common way to speed up learning when rewards are sparse.
 A classic approach adds intrinsic signals to promote information seeking, such as curiosity bonuses based on novelty or prediction error \citep{Pathak2017Curiosity,burda2018exploration}, or empowerment-style objectives that increase future controllability \citep{Klyubin2005Empowerment,mohamed2015variational}.
 In LLM post-training, similar ideas appear as preference-based supervision, which is denser than end-task success alone; process reward models (PRMs) push this further to the step level by scoring intermediate reasoning steps \citep{ma2023let, khalifa2025process, xi2025agentprm}.
 Stepwise feedback has shown clear gains on complex reasoning (e.g., math), improving verification and self-correction by reducing compounding errors \citep{setlur2024rewarding, ye2025uncertainty}.
 InfoPO derives a turn-level learning signal without requiring task-specific heuristics.